calimero-archive/docs/docs/getting_started/bridge_console.md

 ## Cross-shard connector regex rules

-Cross-shard connectors have two important regex rules: the **No allow** rule and the **No deny XSC** rule.
-These rules control the permissions for cross-shard transactions on the connector.
+Cross-shard connectors have two rules: the account allow rule (similar to FT and NFT connectors) and the deny account rule.

 ![](../../static/img/no-allow-xsc.png)

-### No Allow Regex Rule

-The **No allow** regex rule grants permission for specific accounts to perform cross-shard transactions.
-By adding this rule, you can specify which accounts are allowed to initiate cross-shard calls.
+### Cross-shard allow regex rule

+The account allow regex rule grants permission to specific accounts, enabling them to utilize the bridge for token transfers.

-To add the **No allow** regex rule:
+To add an account allow regex rule:

-- Click on the **Add new rule** button for the desired side (either source or destination)
+- Click on the **Add new rule** button
-- Configure the rule by specifying the regular expression pattern that matches the desired account IDs
+- In the input field, enter a regex pattern that matches the desired accounts for bridging.

 ![](../../static/img/xsc-regex-allow.png)

+For example, if you want to allow testnet accounts, you can use the regex pattern `.*\.testnet`.

-For example, using the regex pattern .* will allow any account to bridge and perform cross-shard calls.
+This regex rule allows any account ending with ".testnet" to bridge tokens using the cross-shard connector.

-### No Deny XSC Regex Rule

-The **No deny XSC** regex rule allows cross-shard transactions for all accounts except those that match a specific regular expression pattern.
-This rule helps to block specific accounts from making cross-shard calls.
+### Cross-shard deny regex rule

+The deny account rule explicitly denies access or permission to a specific account or set of accounts.
+It is used to restrict certain accounts from performing certain actions or operations.

-To add the **No deny XSC** regex rule:
+To add a deny account rule regex rule:

 - Click on the **Add new rule** button

-- Configure the rule by specifying the regex expressattern that matches the undesired account IDs
+- Enter a regex pattern in the input fields to specify which account and contract pairs should be denied permission for cross-shard calls.

 ![](../../static/img/deny-rule.png)

-For example, using the regex pattern .*evil.* for the Account ID and .* for the Contract ID will block any accounts containing the term "evil" from making cross-shard calls.
+For example, using the regex pattern `.*evil.*` for the Account ID and `.*` for the Contract ID will block any accounts containing the term "evil" from making cross-shard calls.

 ### Verify cross-shard connector permission

 To verify if a specific pair of Account ID and Contract ID is eligible for making cross-shard calls:

 - Click on the **Check Permissions** button
-- A prompt will appear, requesting you to provide the relevant Account ID and Contract ID that you want to check for permissions
+- In the input fields, enter the relevant Account ID and Contract ID that you want to check for permissions
-- Enter the Account ID and Contract ID in the provided fields within the prompt.

 ![](../../static/img/deny-permisson-rule.png)